ooooo-youwillsee/ooooo-notes/在-windows-上调试-redis/index.md

 3. setting wsl configuration, you maybe install **cmake, gcc, g++, gdb**.

-4. you must execute command `git config --global core.autocrlf input` in your terminal, because window is CRLF.
+4. you must execute command `git config core.autocrlf input` in your terminal, because windows is CRLF, then `git clone` .

 5. select **wsl** in `File | Settings | Build, Execution, Deployment | Makefile`, because building redis by using makefile.